zenml-io/mlstacks/README.md

 [ZenML](https://github.com/zenml-io/zenml) framework.
 You can simply use the Terraform scripts directly.

 However, ZenML works seamlessly with the infrastructure provisioned through these recipes.
 The ZenML CLI has an integration with this repository that makes it really simple to pull and deploy these recipes.
-A simple flow could look like the following:
+Detailed steps are available in the READMEs of respective recipes but a simple flow could look like the following:

 1. 📃 List the available recipes in the repository.